 Make it unique: Avoid using the same password for more than one account.
 Otherwise, anyone who learns that password will gain access to additional services and the information they contain.
 For similar reasons, it is a bad idea to rotate passwords by swapping them around between different accounts.
 Uniqueness is particularly important these days, as more and more websites are being compromised and having their password databases exposed online.
 Take a look at security researcher Troy Hunt's Have I Been Pwned for specific examples and to see if any of your passwords have been leaked.
 (But keep in mind that many account breaches go undiscovered, so you should still upgrade your weak passwords even if none of your accounts show up here.)

 Keep it fresh: Change your important passwords occasionally.
 The longer you keep one password, the more opportunity others have to figure it out.
 If someone is able to use a stolen password without your knowledge, they will continue to do so until you change it.
 As long as your passwords are strong in the other ways described above, you do not need to do this frequently, but it remains a good idea to refresh your passwords every year or so.

 Remembering and recording secure passwords

-Looking over the list of suggestions above, you might wonder how anyone without a photographic memory could possibly keep track of passwords that are this long, complex and meaningless without writing them down.
+Looking over the advice in the previous section, you might wonder how anyone without a photographic memory could possibly keep track of such long, complicated and meaningless passwords without writing them down.
 The importance of using a different password for each account makes this even more difficult.
-There are a few tricks, however, that might help you create passwords that are easy to remember but extremely difficult to guess, even for a clever person using advanced 'password cracking' software.
-You also have the option of recording your passwords using a tool like KeePassX that was created specifically for this purpose.
+There are a few tricks, however, that might help you create passwords that are easy to remember but extremely difficult to guess, even for a clever attacker with powerful 'password cracking' software.
+You also have the option of recording your passwords with a tool like KeePassX or KeePassXC that was designed specifically for this purpose.